 When it came time for me to introduce the film, I just walked out and came clean.
 “I’m very nervous right now,” I said.
 “I don’t know if it’s because the President is here or because Rene Zellweiger is here.
-All I know is I’ve never presented a film to a president before.
-And actually I’m not sure I’d present this film to my president.”
-This got some nervous laughter because a few people in the Czech Republic actually like Bush.
+All I know is I’ve never presented a film to a president before.”

 Nothing could have depressed me more at that moment.
-I almost asked to meet Leonardo’s mother to see if I could get her son to go on Entertainment Tonight and make a statement on my behalf.
 I did hear that a Czech journalist had asked the President what he’d thought of Delirious.
 Apparently he’d liked it.
 His wife though, when asked the same question, simply walked away.

 Went back to my hotel room.
 From the window I could see and hear the party still going on 5 floors below.
 Something came fluttering down out of the night sky and landed on the balcony railing.
 I approached and cautiously picked it up.
 It was a pair of women’s powder blue underwear.
-They were definitely not Hanes.
-From the open window of the floor above I faintly heard a woman’s voice murmering something that sounded like, “You had me at hello.”
+From the open window of the floor above I faintly heard a woman’s voice murmuring something that sounded like, “You had me at hello.”

 I dropped the garment down onto the partygoers below; my parting gift to the Czech people.
 The next morning, after 2 countries, 8 cities and 11 hotel rooms, I flew home.